COVID-19 Prevention Program - Updated 7/25/2022

 - COVID-19 cases who have met the return to work criteria and remain symptom free for 90 days after the initial onset of symptoms or the first positive test for asymptomatic cases.

 Employees excluded from work due to a positive test/diagnosis from workplace close contact, or identified as having close contact in the workplace, will have their earnings, wages, seniority, and all other rights and benefits maintained by the District.
 Wages during exclusion will be paid at the regular rate of pay on the regular pay day for the pay period.

-- At least 10 days have passed since last known close contact, AND
+- At least 5 days have passed since symptoms began or the person tested positive, AND

-- Employees who have completed the required time to isolate, quarantine, or exclude ordered by a local or state health official can return to work.
-If the exclusion time period was not specified, one of the symptom based criteria above will be used to determine when to return to work.
+Employees who have completed the required time to isolate, quarantine, or exclude ordered by a local or state health official can return to work.

 REPORTING, RECORDKEEPING, AND ACCESS

 Reporting to the Local Health Department (LHD) – This requirement also complies with AB 685.